 A programme of hands on workshops and crafts courses will be hosted by Yodomo, led by inspiring experts.

 Elsewhere in the building, enjoy a programme of free talks over four days with exciting panellists and engaging topics such as sustainability in craft.

 Check back on this page for updates and programme announcements on the lead up to the show.

 Makers featured in images:

-- Group shot: Jo Davies, Jacqui Ramrayka, Zeinab Harding, Laura Thomas, Bronwyn Gwillim, Judy McKenzie, Linda Bloomfield, Unit 3, Alan Oliver, Remi Dubibe
+- Group shot: Jo Davies, Jacqui Ramrayka, Zeinab Harding, Laura Thomas, Bronwen Gwillim, Judy McKenzie, Linda Bloomfield, Unit 3, Alan Oliver, Remi Dubibe